E A T Approach to Normal Eating

 - Eat a variety of different foods.

-It is important to eat a varied diet with a range of foods that will provide protein, fat, energy, vitamins and minerals each day, to meet individual needs.
+It is important to eat a varied diet with a range of foods including carbohydrate, protein, dairy, fruit & vegetables, each day, to meet individual needs.

 - Awareness of hunger and fullness.

 If food intake and routine has been affected by an eating disorder, the awareness of hunger and fullness is often hard to recognise.
 An awareness of hunger and fullness is often impacted on when normal eating is being reestablished.
 A young person may feel very uncomfortable after eating small amounts of food or not feel hungry at all, even after they have reached a healthy weight.
 Hunger and fullness is not an accurate guide in the early stage of treatment and relearning hunger and fullness can take some time for the young person.
 Achieving an adequate portion size can be difficult.
 Aiming to eat a portion size similar to family/peers is generally a good guide.

 It is important to regulate eating over the course of the day at regular intervals.
 Aim for three regular meals, with snacks, depending on individual needs.
 While at school, a young person should have a snack to support normal eating patterns and energy levels.

 Lis Hart, Senior Dietician at CAMHS NHS Lothian described the EAT approach below:

 For more information please see the NHS Lothian Eating support for families leaflet or visit the Getting Back to Eating page.

 You can also view the Eat Approach Leaflet which was developed by NHS Lothian CAMHS dieticians.